tomajask/tomajask/README.md

 - 🌿 Intrigued Biohacker
 - ☕️ Coffee Lover

-Check out my Youtube channel & blog at https://links.tjay.dev
+Check out my accounts & blog at https://links.tjay.dev

 <!--
 **tomajask/tomajask** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.